DontBelieveTheByte/dontbelievethebyte.github.com/index.md

 My name is Jean-Francois, I also enjoy all the things related to software and technology.

+One of the main reasons I decided to become a programmer is that I wanted to be in a field where I could continue learning new things for the rest of my life.

 So far, I've dabble into a few things such as :

 -  the C programming language